kumarlab-compomics/SV_mechanism/README.md

 #### ``` execute_RepliSeqTemplate.sh ```

-[ re-do description + instructions ]

-Results from a 16-stage Repli-Seq experiment was downloaded from 4D nucleome _.
+Results from a 16-stage Repli-Seq experiment was downloaded from 4D nucleome, derived from H1-hESCs.
 This file was further processed using Repliseq to describe genomic locations by their S50.
 We have provided the H1 processed Repli-Seq file here : ``` ./data/RepliSeq/H1/ ```

 #### ``` execute_SVcoordsTemplate.sh ```

-[ re-do description + instructions ]

- - To annotate non-B DNA structures in flanking regions, files from https://nonb-abcc.ncifcrf.gov/apps/ftp/browse were further processed by collapsing regions into bed files.
- - In a similar fashion, the file https://www.repeatmasker.org/species/hg.html was processed into bed files to characterize known sites of LINE, Low complexity, LTRs, Satellites, simple repeats and SINEs.

-#### ``` execute_chromoBandTemplate.sh ```
+In this script, we generate bed files to represent the flanking regions of the SVs.

+- For preflank; start @ breakpoint - 2000bp, stop @ breakpoint
+- For postflank; start @ breakpoint, (for insertions) stop @ breakpoint + 2000, (for deletions) stop @ breakpoint + SV length + 2000

+Using these coordinates we do bedtools intersections with the following files:

+- For non-BDNA structures: downloaded from here https://nonb-abcc.ncifcrf.gov/apps/ftp/browse.
+For sites with overlapping motifs, regions are collapsed
+- For RepeatMasker motifs: downloaded from here https://www.repeatmasker.org/species/hg.html.
+Similarly collapsed
+- For Rloops: downloaded from here: https://rloopbase.nju.edu.cn/download.jsp.

 #### ``` execute_flankSeqTemplate.sh ```

-- basically all you need is the reference genome, which you already have
+The first step in this script is obtaining flanking sequences from the reference.
+The hg38 fasta must be accessible.

 ## Step 3 : Calculating z-scores across features